Pelican-Elegant/elegant/documentation/content/Announcements/community-driven-project.md

 You can use the new release already, but if you just want to browse a bit – our brand new documentation and homepage at <https://pelican-elegant.github.io> is a great demo for the theme.

 If you like the theme and would like to contribute to Elegant, you are most welcome to do so.
 Even though Pelican is written in Python, no coding skills are needed to help out with Elegant, as themes consist mostly of [Jinja][] templates, CSS and HTML.
-It is honestly very easiy to get into.
+It is honestly very easily to get into.
 If you want to help out, but have no idea where to start, we keep a list of [low-priority features that are just waiting for you to pick up][pr_welcome].
 Please consult the [`CONTRIBUTING.md`][contributing] file for the technical details.

 Another way to contribute is to help with the [website/documentation][docs].
 We are keeping a list of [good first issues][docs_first] for newbies to get involved – these are easy to tackle, but in no way less helpful.
-With the migration from Talha’s personal website, while functional, there is still quite some work to make Elegant’s new home neat and tidy.
+With the migration from Talha's personal website, while functional, there is still quite some work to make Elegant’s new home neat and tidy.
 So there are a lot of small tasks where you can help out here and make an impact!

 And, of course, reporting bugs and filing feature requests to further improve Elegant (and its documentation), is also very much welcome.